TengCXXI/atbswp_misc_apps/README.md

 Small miscellaneous apps created while studying "Automate the Boring Stuff with Python"

 ## password_detection.py
-- Allows user to enter a password and check whether it is strong based on the criteria below.
+- Allows user to enter a password and check whether it is strong based on app criteria.

 ## smcd.py
-- (Selective Move/Copy/Delete) Allows user to move/copy/delete file(s) based on regex filter
+- (Selective Move/Copy/Delete) Allows user to move/copy/delete file(s) based on regex filter.